azaharafernandezguizan/myPlannedTasks/index.md

 2. Give the talk in JsCanDay2018.

-3. Do some courses on Udemy.
+3. Prepare my talk in CommitConf.

+4. Give my talk in CommitConf.

 ## December 2018

-1. Make a bot using Google Home.

-2. Plan to start studying C# Certification.
+1. Attend some courses on Udemy.

+2. Make the planning for 2019: Arduino wand and Certification

 ## To remember  --> Before the end of 2017
 1. Pass the Scrum Manager Certification exam --> **Passed!**